 - 1. Compare long erasure-correction codes suitable for CCSDS environments with retransmission schemes; - 2.
-Make, if conclusive, a proposal for the creation of a working group on the selected application of long erasure-correction codes.
+Make if conclusive, a proposal for the creation of a WG to investigate the selected application of long erasure-correction codes.

-Date Milestone May 2004 Initial report on long erasures codes.
-Agreement for investigation areas and work assignment.
-Nov 2004 Report on compared performances of long erasure codes with retransmission schemes for CCSDS agencies applications Feb 2005 Update Report for BOF Review.
-May 2005 Completed review of compared performances of long erasure codes with retransmission schemes for CCSDS agencies applications June 2005 Decision for the creation of a working group on the selected application of long erasure codes
+Date Milestone May 2004 Initial report on long erasure codes.
+Agreement for investigation areas and work assignment November 2004 Report on compared performances of long erasure codes with retransmission schemes for CCSDS Agencies' applications February 2005 Update report for BOF review

+Date Milestone May 2005 Complete review of compared performances of long erasure codes with retransmission schemes for CCSDS Agencies' applications June 2005 Decision for the creation of a WG to investigate the selected application of long erasure codes